evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 #### 6) Release a new library version

-After the code is published we create a new tag version **1.0.0** and push it to the hosting service:
+After the code is published we create a new tag version **1.0.0** and upload it to the hosting service:

 ```
 git tag 1.0.0